Tackling Water Theft: Forecasting Adaptation Surprises

 Introduction

-The policy failure to tackle water theft has been attributed to the nonlinear adaptive responses by economic agents such as irrigators.
-These responses can affect and be affected by other socioeconomic (e.g., growing crop prices) and ecological processes (e.g., water scarcity) via feedback loops with cascading impacts that are difficult to foresee.
+Water theft claims between 30% and 50% of the global water supply, and despite policy efforts to tackle it, is still on the rise.
+The policy failure to tackle water theft has been attributed to the nonlinear adaptive responses by economic agents such as irrigators, which can affect and be affected by other socioeconomic (e.g., growing crop prices) and ecological processes (e.g., water scarcity) via feedback loops with cascading impacts that are difficult to foresee.

-This has led to adaptation surprises with unexpected policy consequences, which have increased rather than reduced water theft.
-As a result, water bodies are being depleted, hampering sustainable development.
+This has led to adaptation surprises with unexpected policy consequences, which have increased rather than reduced water theft, thus depleting water bodies and hampering sustainable development.

 Objectives